operasoftware/devopera/articles/_posts/2015-03-23-media-features.md

 title: Interaction Media Features and their potential (for incorrect assumptions)
 authors:
 - patrick-lauke
-intro: 'You can check input device capabilities with Media Queries Level 4 … but first, you should understand their current limitations'
+intro: 'You can check input device capabilities with Media Queries Level 4… but first, you should understand their current limitations'
 tags:
 - css
 - media-queries
-published: false
 cover: jpg
+featured: featured
 license: cc-by-3.0
 ---